LambdaSchool/Sprint-Challenge--Security-Theory/security/ThreatModel.md

 Please keep the aforementioned items in mind as we all prepare to welcome our students and education staff.

-Sincerely,

-Iqra Javed

-Cyber Security Engineer
+Sincerely,  \nIqra Javed  \nCyber Security Engineer